Action film: Korea

-In the 1990s, the country's national cinema was in decline leading to Hong Kong gangster films filled in this void leading to large commercial success at the national box office.
-Early Korean heirs to Hong Kong action films include Rules of The Game (1994), Beat (1997), and Green Fish (1997) involving men who gain confidence and achieve personal growth as they embark on journeys to protect national state and meet devastating ends.
+In the 1990s, the country's national cinema was in decline; Hong Kong gangster films filled in this void, leading to large commercial success at the national box office.
+Early Korean heirs to Hong Kong action films include The Rules of the Game (1994), Beat (1997), and Green Fish (1997) involving men who gain confidence and achieve personal growth as they embark on journeys to protect national state and meet devastating ends.

 South Korean cinema only received international attention in both art film and blockbuster formats towards the end of the 1990s.
-Films such as Chunhang (2000) and Memento Mori (2000) and action films Shiri (1999) and Nowhere to Hide (1999) received commercial releases in North America, Asia, and Europe.
+Films such as Chunhang (2000) and Memento Mori (2000), as well as action films Shiri (1999) and Nowhere to Hide (1999), received commercial releases in North America, Asia, and Europe.
 The success of the latter two films was unprecedented, and was followed by other South Korean action films in the early 2000s reaching the top of the local box office.
-These South Korean films mimic some traits of the Hong Kong action cinema, such melodramatic male bonding and marginalized women characters, while the Korean films also have greater elements of tragedy and romance emphasized.
+These South Korean films mimic some traits of the Hong Kong action cinema, such melodramatic male bonding and marginalized women characters, while the Korean films also have a greater emphasis on elements of tragedy and romance.